 What tests may be done?

-In the past, surgery was commonly needed to treat a stomach ulcer.
-This was before it was discovered that H. pylori was the cause of most stomach ulcers, and before modern acid-suppressing medicines became available.
-Surgery is now usually only needed if a complication of a stomach ulcer develops, such as severe bleeding or a hole (perforation).
+- Surgery is now usually only needed if a complication of a stomach ulcer develops, such as severe bleeding or a hole (perforation) in the stomach wall.

 Learn more about the treatments for a stomach ulcer.